 In general, I am more tolerant of a lack of footnotes or references in books which talk about someone’s personal experiences, practice, or those which rely on a previously oral tradition.
 (Although I still like to know where they got information and what they recommend for further reading.)
 I am far less tolerant of books with few references which talk about history, religious theory, general practices, or multiple traditions.
 I personally get suspicious when an author talks about a wide range of subjects (multiple traditions, a broad period of history) without giving further resources and references.

-Why cite information from other sources?
+Why cite other sources?

 One of the dangers of not citing information is that personal experience and personal opinions can appear as fact.
 Likewise, no one person is ever going to have the same depth of knowledge about a wide range of traditions.
 They may know two or even three well, but there’s no way that one person can experience high level training and practice in many traditions in any one lifetime.